adeel-ahmad-awan/god-frontend-code-test/README.md

 3. Change your terminal's working directory to the downloaded project folder. `cd god-frontend-code-test/`
 4. Open the project in your preferred code editor.
 If you have Visual Studio Code installed, you can open the project by running the following command in the terminal: `code .`
 5. Install the required packages by running the command `npm install`
+6. If you are facing an issue with the command `npm install` run the following command `npm install --force`

 #### Running the Project